 In a study from The Economist Intelligence Unit (EIU), business environment rankings assess 91 indicators to give a comprehensive measure of the attractiveness of doing business in 82 countries.

-Another well known study in this field is the survey of best countries for business by Forbes.
-Here Denmark ranks as number seven in the world.
+Another well-known study in this field is the survey of the best countries for business by Forbes.
+Here, Denmark ranks as number seven in the world.
 Best countries for business – study from Forbes.

 So is Denmark socialist?
 Denmark is not a socialist country but can more properly be described as a social market economy.
 A capitalistic market economy with a relatively big welfare state.
-And the institutions and laws support property rights, political rights such as free speech and elections and basic human rights.
-So a well functioning democracy at western standards.
+And the institutions and laws support property rights, political rights such as free speech and elections, and basic human rights.
+So a well-functioning democracy by Western standards.

-Yes taxes are relatively high but the welfare benefits provided to the Danes are also quite generous and covers most citizens.
+Yes, taxes are relatively high, but the welfare benefits provided to the Danes are also quite generous and cover most citizens.
 So there is social security and assistance to get when unfavorable events occur that you are not deemed responsible for yourself.
 Such as sickness or losing your job.
 And Denmark is actually also very good to do business in.
 One of the best countries in the world.
-Trust is generally high and there is literally no corruption.
+Trust is generally high, and there is literally no corruption.
 That also makes it a better place to do business.